Karlskrona Grenadier Regiment: Colours, standards and guidons

 When the regiment was raised on 1 January 1902, the regiment stood without both a colour and heraldic arms.
 In 1905, it was decided that the regiment would take over the colour of the Småland Grenadier Corps which was handed over to the regiment on 16 June 1905.
-Alongside his colour there were also two colours that the regiment took over from the previously disbanded Marine Regiment (Marinregementet).
+Alongside his colour there were also two colours that the regiment took over from the previously disbanded Marine Regiment.
 These two colours had the battle honours Hogland (1788) and Svensksund (1789).

 After the regiment was disbanded on 31 December 1927, the colour was taken over by the Kronoberg Regiment's Fortress Battalion in Karlskrona.
 Following the disbandment of the battalion on 30 September 1939, the traditions of the regiment and the colour were passed on to the Kronoberg Regiment (I 11).
 The traditions of the regiment were continued until 1997 by Kronoberg Regiment (I 11).